Hoard (film): Production

-The film is produced by Delaval Film, Erebus Pictures, Anti-Worlds with producers Loran Dunn, Helen Simmons and Andy Starke.
-It is backed by the British Film Institute (BFI) and BBC Film.
+The film was produced by Delaval Film, Erebus Pictures, Anti-Worlds with producers Loran Dunn, Helen Simmons and Andy Starke.
+It was backed by the British Film Institute (BFI) and BBC Film.

 Casting was revealed in April 2022 with Saura Lightfoot Leon, Deba Hekmat, Hayley Squires, Joseph Quinn and Lily-Beau Leach in the lead roles.

 Principal photography took place in South-East London and was completed by May 2022.

 Release

-Hoard had its world premiere at the 80th Venice International Film Festival on 2 September 2023.
-The film was firstly shown at the BFI London Film Festival Works-in-Progress showcase in October 2022.
-It had a UK premiere date of 9 October 2023, again at the BFI London Film Festival.
-The film was theatrically released in the UK and Ireland on 17 May 2024.
-In April 2024, Sunrise Films acquired distribution rights for the United States and Canada, where it is scheduled to be released on 6 September 2024.
+Hoard was first shown at the BFI London Film Festival Works-in-Progress showcase in October 2022.
+It had its world premiere at the 80th Venice International Film Festival on 2 September 2023.
+The film had a UK premiere date of 9 October 2023, again at the BFI London Film Festival.
+It was theatrically released in the UK and Ireland on 17 May 2024.
+In April 2024, Sunrise Films acquired distribution rights for the United States and Canada, where it was scheduled for release on 6 September 2024.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 73 out of 100, based on 8 critics, indicating "generally favorable" reviews.

 Peter Bradshaw in The Guardian gave the film four stars out of five, describing a "deeply strange and emotionally extravagant story" with "a lot of storytelling substance.
 Hoard isn’t perfect but its pure vehemence and the commitment of its performances are arresting".
 Ed Potton in The Times compared the filmmaking to Andrea Arnold and Andrew Birkin but said that "Carmoon is very much her own film-maker" and praised Lightfoot Leon's performance, saying she was "a leading lady with animalistic, inhibited presence".
 The film also received four stars out of five from Sophie Monks Kauffman in Time Out who called it a "visceral debut" which "defies simple interpretations" and made mention of cinematographer Nanu Segal’s handheld camerawork which "captures the fearless Lightfoot Leon".